This product will help with training for legal compliance

 Use this video in training, induction sessions and toolbox talks.
 The video explains in simple terms the function and protection of different drainage systems, soakaways, separators, drip trays, bunding and spill kits - with practical examples of good and bad practice, combining live action footage with animated 3D graphics to provide a vivid learning experience.

-Green Training Works provides a unique range of off-the-shelf, video based, environmental training materials on DVD.
+Green Training Works provides a unique range of off-the-shelf, video based, environmental training materials.

 We are also the main distributor of